1970 Chevelle Bodywork and Paint

 Install Quarter Panels

-I didn't need to buy full quarter panels, which had two big advantages - full quarter panel skins, which extend from the upper belt line down, are cheaper than full quarters.
-Secondly, they can be shipped UPS (full quarter panels need to be shipped via truck, only to a business address, and you pay freight).
+I didn't need to buy complete quarter panels, which had two big advantages - First, quarter panel skins, which extend from the upper belt line down, are cheaper than full quarters.
+Second, they can be shipped much cheaper (full quarter panels need to be shipped via truck, only to a business address, and you pay freight).

 The left-side inner-wheelhouse had some rust spots in it, which were cut out and trimmed as square as possible.
 A cardboard template was made, transferred to a piece of sheet metal, and then trimmed out.
 The patch was Mig-welded in.